Front-Wheel Drive vs. All-Wheel Drive: Weighing the Pros and Cons

 What is All-Wheel Drive (AWD)?

 All-Wheel Drive (AWD) is a drivetrain configuration where power is distributed to all four wheels of the vehicle.
-AWD is commonly found in SUVs and crossovers, but even sedans are now offering the option for better traction when road conditions are suboptimal.
+AWD is commonly found in SUVs and crossovers, but lots of sedans, minivans and sports cars are also available with it.

 AWD systems can vary from one manufacturer to another, but are generally either considered full-time or part-time.
 Most part-time AWD systems primarily drive the front wheels (similar to a FWD car) but when a loss of traction is detected, it can direct power to the rear wheels to keep you on your intended path.
 Conversely, a full-time all-wheel-drive system, also commonly referred to as four-wheel drive (4WD), engages all four wheels at the same time.
 You will often find a 4WD system available or standard on pickup trucks, SUVs, and other off-road focused vehicles.